aaronlmatch/aaronlmatch.github.io/_pages/outreach.md

 Visit our website: [https://www.climateupclose.org](https://www.climateupclose.org)

-Media hits of Aaron in support of our group:
+My media hits supporting our group:
 * Interview with Granite Geek in New Hampshire before our 2024 tour [article](https://granitegeek.concordmonitor.com/2024/07/30/can-a-just-the-facts-approach-move-the-needle-on-climate-change/)
 * Interview with Mara Hoplamazian of NHPR covering our 2024 tour [article](https://www.nhpr.org/nh-news/2024-08-02/got-questions-about-global-warming-these-climate-scientists-are-touring-nh-with-answers)
 * 30-minute radio interview with KZUM Our Street of Lincoln, NE before our 2025 tour [recording](https://kzum.org/ourstreet/) (Find the interview that aired 6/23/25 entitled "Climate change")